-Note Users cannot enter a password of length more than the configured value in any other page where password is required.
+Note Users must enter a password of length that is defined within the configured value in any other page where password is required.
 An error message appears on the respective pages indicating incompliance.

 Unlock Cisco Prime Collaboration Assurance Account

 The permissible login attempts to access the Cisco Prime Collaboration Assurance user interface is 10.
 If you make 10 failed attempts to log in to Cisco Prime Collaboration Assurance user interface, your account gets disabled.